evrignaud/fim/README.md

 	$ fim diff -m

+You can compare quicker asking to hash only the first four kilobytes of the files. **Using this option can produce a non accurate result.**

+	$ fim diff -k

-Otherwise you can request to not hash file content using the -d option.
+Otherwise you can request to not hash file content using the fast mode (-f option).
 It will compare only the filenames and modification dates.
 You will not be able to detect files that have been renamed or duplicated.

-	$ fim diff -d
+	$ fim diff -f

 Each time you want to record the State of the current file tree you can use the commit command.
 It's a time consuming operation that will compute the files content hash.